 How many Halo games are on PC?

-It depends how you want to count it, but in terms of main entries to the Halo series, there are no Halo games available to download on PC right now.
-However, if you include spin-offs and older versions that can still be played – PC wizardry allowing – then there are six Halo games on PC.
+It depends how you want to count it, but in terms of main entries to the Halo series, there are two Halo games available to download on PC right now, thanks to the Halo MCC.
+However, if you include spin-offs and older versions that can still be played – PC wizardry allowing – then there are eight Halo games on PC.
 This list includes a VR game, the Halo Wars game, the Forge, and a couple of games designed for touch controls.

 So there you have it.
 Everything you need to know about Halo PC, both now and for the future.
 While the scene looks a little bleak right now for PC gamers, at least it seems like the next two Halo games will be making it to our beloved platform.